A Survey on Speech Deepfake Detection: Fully Deepfake detection

 \subsubsection{Data Augmentation (DA) techniques}

-DA techniques serve as indispensable tools to enhance the robustness and diversity of datasets in training audio anti-spoofing models.
+DA techniques serve as indispensable tools to enhance the robustness and diversity of datasets in training speech Deepfake detection models.
 This section assesses some commonly used DA techniques, including masking, mix-up, and codec variation, along with other DA methods.

-\textbf{Masking} SpecAugment \cite{Park2019Specaugment}, initially introduced a DA method for speech recognition, involves randomly masking blocks of frequency bins and/or blocks of time steps on spectrograms.
-Over time, SpecAugment has been widely applied to improve the performance of anti-spoofing detectors \cite{Gao2021, yan2022audio, kwak2022low, alenin2022subnetwork, chen2020generalization, li2023voice}.
-Additionally, \cite{zhou2022spoof} conducts experiments with random masking on the dimension of channels.
+\textbf{Masking} SpecAugment, initially introduced a DA method for speech recognition, involves randomly masking blocks of frequency bins and/or blocks of time steps on spectrograms.
+Over time, SpecAugment has been widely applied to improve the performance of Deepfake detectors \cite{Gao2021, alenin2022subnetwork, chen2020generalization, li2023voice}.
+Additionally, Zhou et al. \cite{zhou2022spoof} conduct experiments with random masking on the dimension of channels.
 Subsequently, SpecAverage \cite{cohen2022study} is proposed, to replace the random masking of the feature map with the average feature value rather than the value of zero.

-\textbf{Mix-up} To prevent information loss on critical audio segments, Kim et al. \cite{Kim2021specmix} introduce a cut-and-mix technique, known as SpecMix.
+\textbf{Mix-up} To prevent information loss on critical speech segments, Kim et al. \cite{Kim2021specmix} introduce a cut-and-mix technique, known as SpecMix.
 This method combines two data samples, where up to three frequency bins or temporal bands are masked on one sample.
 Then, the masked regions are replaced with features from another sample to create a new training sample.
 Notably, the label for the new sample is determined through a weighted average of the labels from the two original samples, with the weights assigned by the extent of the masked areas.
-SpecMix is effective to prevent overfitting and generalize to the unseen attack \cite{Tomilov2021, hua2021towards, dong2023multi, zeng2023deepfake}.
-Wang et al. \cite{wang2022npu} apply the cut-and-mix technique to training utterances under the same label.
+SpecMix is effective to prevent overfitting and generalize to the unseen attack \cite{Tomilov2021, hua2021towards}.
 However, determining the percentage of SpecMix over the entire training set is crucial.
 Experimental results indicate that either entirely omitting SpecMix operations or uniformly applying SpecMix to all data can lead to performance degradation \cite{dong2023multi}.

+\textbf{Noise addition} The addition of noise and room impulse responses (RIRs) has been shown to improve the robustness of detection models \cite{tak2022rawboost, muller23_interspeech}.
+Notably, RawBoost \cite{tak2022rawboost} demonstrates strong performance under unknown encoding and transmission conditions.
+By perturbing a set of source utterances with a combination of linear and non-linear convolutive effects, along with both impulsive and stationary additive noise applied either serially or in parallel, RawBoost enhances the reliability of speech Deepfake detection especially for ASVspoof2021-LA set.